ResidentMario/wargame-data/README.md

 * The `[AoE]` tag is attached to weapons in a scattershot and illogical manner (for instance, have you ever wondered by HE Bombs do not have an `AoE` tag?).
 Thus in this data export, it is not always attached correctly and should be treated with a grain of salt.
+* There is an error in the `MaxDeceleration` field.
+The actual value is 52 times what is reported.
+Sorry.

 ## Build Process
 ### Overview